Using Your 401(K) to Pay Off Debt: What Are Your Options?

 Key insights

-• The downsides of tapping into a 401(k) are numerous.
-You may want to consider alternatives like a debt consolidation loan or a balance transfer credit card instead.
+The downsides of tapping into a 401(k) are numerous, so consider alternatives like a debt consolidation loan or a balance transfer credit card instead.

-You may or may not be able to take on a 401(k) loan for any purpose, including paying down debt.
-That’s because while employers that offer tax-advantaged retirement accounts can provide an option to take out a loan from them, they're not required to.
+You may or may not be able to take out a 401(k) loan for any purpose, depending on your employer.
+While employers that offer tax-advantaged retirement accounts can provide a loan option, they're not required to.

-Christopher Stroup, a financial advisor at Abacus Wealth Partners in Santa Monica, California, says you need to read the fine print of your employer plan since those that do offer these loans have their own unique set of rules.
-For example, 401(k) loans are only for active employees in most cases, so you would be ineligible if you no longer work with the company that offers the retirement plan.
+Christopher Stroup, a financial advisor and founder of Silicon Beach Financial, California, said to read the fine print of your employer plan, since those that do offer these loans have their own unique rules.
+In most cases, 401(k) loans are only for active employees, so you’d be ineligible if you no longer work for the company that offers the plan.

 "This is one of the many reasons it can benefit you to consolidate old retirement plans into your current employer retirement plan," Stroup said.